wp-plugins/spam-free-wordpress/readme.txt

 = Will the password update on cached post pages? =

-This has been tested on many platforms, and in many different caching scenarios, so far every configuration tried has been successful.
-If a new comment will cause the page to be refreshed, then the password will be refreshed.
+Yes.

-= Does this plugin work in Multi-User mode? =
+= Does this plugin work on WordPress Multisite? =

 Yes.

 = Why can't I see the password field on the comment form? =

-To see the password field you must be logged out of your WordPress blog account.
-Also make sure Spam Free Wordpress is configured to work with your theme's comments.php file.
+Log out and clear you browser, and blog cache.
+If there is still no password field then follow the installation instructions to edit your comments.php file, or ask me to do it for you.

 = Do readers need to accept cookies or to have Javascript enabled? =